 Janit Saechao is a fat, brown Iu-Mien and Khmu femme whose identities as an indigenous person and first generation child of refugees informs the way they navigate their day-to-day.
 Their roots reach from Richmond, CA to Portland, OR, while they call Laos their motherland.
 They find their greatest joys in creating whether that be through writing, painting, zine-making, or cooking for their loved ones, and spend much of their time daydreaming of a future for their people that allows them to return to what they have always known; to forage, feed, thrive and be, freely and communally as they once lived.

-One sentence to describe yourself and where you came from: Fat brown Iu Mienh + Khmu, w/ roots in Richmond, CA to the mountains of Northern Laos
+One sentence to describe yourself: Fat brown Iu Mienh + Khmu, w/ roots in Richmond, CA to the mountains of Northern Laos

 What will you be presenting on?
 Food foraging and how it was/still is a vital part of my peoples' cuisine and overall survival.